We ARE Tipton County

 In 2018, Robbie started working for Watson‘s Appliance: Sales, Service and Installation in Munford, Tennessee after having moved to Tipton County and served as the Chief Operating Officer and Director of Marketing for that expanding firm.

 In 2019, he was elected as Secretary of the Tipton County Democratic Party, He was re-elected in August of 2021and March 2023.
 He is now serving his third term as Officer.
-Robbie is involved on a state wide level in our state’s Democratic Party and politics, working closely with organizations that are near and dear to his heart.
-Robbie is the founder of the Tipton County Young Democrats club and will be starting a new committee for the Tennessee Equality Project for Tipton, Haywood, and Fayette Counties.
+Robbie is involved on a state-wide level in our state’s Democratic Party and politics, working closely with organizations that are near and dear to his heart.
+Robbie is the founder of the Tipton County Young Democrats Club and has begun a new committee for the Tennessee Equality Project for Tipton, Haywood, and Fayette Counties.
 He spends the rest of his time peddling chicken at a local Zaxby's restaurant, reading all things historic and cherishing the memory of his dearest loved one, Betty who passed away in April of 2022.